ZBar/ZBar/iphone/doc/optimizing.rst

 ----------------

 This latency contributor is the easiest for you to effect (and sometimes the easiest to overlook).
-You delegate method should update the interface - dismiss the controller or update your overlay to indicate success - and *nothing* else.
+Your delegate method should update the interface - dismiss the controller or update your overlay to indicate success - and *nothing* else.
 All other processing should be deferred until after the animations have started.